 - If the firm goes bankrupt and cannot pay off its obligations, the owner of the firm is responsible for paying off these obligations.
 Creditors can attach the personal property and assets of the owner for the payment of their claims.
 This is most commonly referred to as unlimited liability.

-- On the positive side, all income earned by the business is passed on to the owner and is then taxed at his personal tax rate.
-No taxes are paid at the business level.
+- On the positive side, all income that the business earns passes on to the owner and his personal tax rate applies for tax purposes.
+The firm does not pay taxes at the business level.
 The alternative is double taxation where taxes are paid on the firm income and then are again paid by the owners, when the already “taxed” income is passed on to the owners.

 - There is also a continuity issue.
 On retirement or death of the original owner, transfer of ownership to new owners can have complicated legal and tax issues.
 An outright sale has to occur and unless this has been planned properly there may be additional costs in terms of taxes, disruption of business, search for a suitable buyer and consultation fees.

-A partnership is formed when a group of people decides to work together and signs a partnership agreement.
+The formation of a partnership happens when a group of people decides to work together and signs a partnership agreement.
 The partnership agreement lays out the details of running the day-to-day business of the partnership.
-It also establishes the basis on which income, expenses, profits & losses will be shared between different partners.
+It also establishes the basis on which the different partners will share the income, expenses, profits & losses.
 A Partnership is similar to sole proprietorship in the sense that partners also bear unlimited liability for the obligations of the partnership even though there are multiple owners instead of one.
 This includes their shares as well as any left over shares from other partners.
 Similar to a sole proprietorship, no taxes are paid at the business level and all income is passed on to partners and taxed at their personal income tax rates.

 The key things to remember are:

-- A partnership has to be dissolved when a partner decides to leave or dies.
+- A partnership dissolves when a partner decides to leave or dies.
 In order for the partnership to continue in such an event, a clause has to be there in the agreement.

-- The number of partners in a partnership is limited by law
+- Law limits the number of partners in a partnership

 - A Partnership can also be organized in such a way that the liability of individual partners is limited.
 In such a form there are two categories of partners.
 The first category is called limited partners.
 As the name suggests they have limited liability.
 Their obligation is bounded by their investment in the partnership.
 Creditors cannot attach the personal assets of such partners.
 The second category is general partners.
 General partners in a limited partnership have unlimited liability and also serve as managers of the business.
 In order to form a limited partnership there must be at least one general partner and a group of limited partners.